dnelsonsilvav/caffeinealgorithm.github.io/_posts/2016-05-04-logic-programming.md

 date: 2016-05-04
 ---

-The topic of the day is related to the last of the four most popular paradigms in our programming universe.
+The topic of the day is related to the last of the four most popular paradigms in the programming universe.

 ### What is logic programming?